curl/everything-curl/usingcurl/returns.md

  96. QUIC connection error.
 This error may be caused by an TLS library error.
 QUIC is the transport protocol used for HTTP/3.

+ 97. Proxy handshake error.
+Usually that means that a SOCKS proxy did not play along.

+ 98. A TLS client certificate is required but was not provided.

+ 99. An internal call to poll() or select() returned error that is not recoverable.

 ## Error message